startripleai/vortical-quantum-gravity/GRAVITY.md

 ---

-## 📑 Figure 1 Caption (Manuscript Standard)

-Figure 1.
-The Lifecycle of Vortical Gravity.
+## The Lifecycle of Vortical Gravity.
 (1) Mass Genesis: EM-flux is trapped within discrete Planckian nodes, establishing the fundamental vortical resonance.
 (2) Lattice Suppression: The macroscopic accumulation of mass leads to the functional damping of global intrinsic stiffness ($G_0$).
 (3) Singularity Resolution: Relativistic rotation at the terminal collapse limit generates an outward vortical repulsion, facilitating Central Restitution.
 This creates a central Vortical Void, effectively replacing the divergent density of a mathematical singularity with a stabilized, high-efficiency vacuum core.